 More Information About Aaron Brockett & Nicole Speer

 While we have endorsed all of the pro-housing candidates, you may only vote for UP TO FOUR on your ballot.

 More Information About the Candidates

 Measure 302 aims to increase policing and enforcement of unhoused people who have no other place to go.
 Increasing enforcement without providing solutions has been proven to make it harder for unhoused people to get back on their feet.

 We believe this measure wastes money on ineffective enforcement instead of solutions.
 Even worse, this measure is using the safety of our kids as a political issue to get a conservative slate of candidates elected to city council.

 Boulder Progressives is an organization highly aligned with Bedrooms Are For People that advocates for people and policies that advance social, racial, economic, and environmental justice at the local level.
 They have taken positions on mayor, city council, BVSD school board, and key ballot issues.

 "Boulder Weekly continues to be the only independent and locally-owned newspaper in Boulder County.
 We took a deeper look than you may have the time or resources to pull off."

-Colorado Working Families Party adopts positions on 2022 ballot initiatives.
+Colorado Working Families Party adopts positions on 2023 candidates and ballot initiatives.
 The Colorado Working Families mission is to empower people, organizations, and communities to build a multiracial and feminist populist movement that strengthens democracy and advances racial, social, and economic justice.